Yasushi Matsushita: Career

-Born in Osaka Prefecture in 1955.
-He graduated from National Defense Academy (22nd term).
-He later became the Commander of the 2nd Escort Group, Commander of the Training Squadron, Deputy Principal of the Maritime Self-Defense Force Executive School, Chief of the Sasebo District General Manager, Chief of the Self-Defense Fleet Command and Commander of the Escort Fleet.
+In 1996, he became Commanding Officer of the destroyer Yūgumo.
+In 2001, he became Commander of the 3rd Escort Division, and in 2005, Commander of the 2nd Escort Flotilla.
+In 2006, he became Commander of the Training Squadron, and in 2007, Deputy Commandant of the Maritime Self-Defense Force Command and Staff College.
+In 2009, he became Chief of Staff of the Sasebo District, and later that year, Chief of Staff of the Self-Defense Fleet Command.
+In 2010, he became Commander of the Escort Fleet.

-On 26 July 2012, he became the 46th Commander of the Self-Defense Fleet.
+He became Commander of the Self-Defense Fleet in 2012.